cormullion/Karnak.jl/docs/src/examples.md

 end
 ```

-The algorithmic representations - `layout=spring` and `layout=stress` - do a reasonable job, but people like to see north at the top of maps, and south at the bottom, not mixed up in any direction, like these.
+The layout algorithms - `layout = spring` and `layout = stress` - do a reasonable job, but people like to see north at the top of maps, and south at the bottom, not mixed up in any direction, like these.

 ```@example tubesection
 @drawsvg begin